a-ui/core_branding_sketch/README.md

 ## Updates

-Sketch will automatically inform you if there is an update available for our library.
+Sketch will automatically inform you if there is an update available for our library on startup.
+Updates can then be downloaded from the Libraries tab in the Preferences panel.
 More info on how to upgrade [can also be found on the Sketch website](https://www.sketchapp.com/docs/libraries/library-updates).

 ## Contributing